Harrisburg, Pennsylvania: Roads and bridges

-Harrisburg is served by several major roads.
-Interstate 76 (Pennsylvania Turnpike) passes south of the city and has access via two interchanges, running west toward Pittsburgh and east toward Philadelphia.
-Interstate 81 passes to the north of Harrisburg and heads southwest toward Carlisle and northeast toward Hazleton.
-Interstate 83 begins at I-81 near Harrisburg and heads south and west through the center of Harrisburg before continuing south toward York and Baltimore.
-Interstate 283 connects I-76 and I-83 southeast of Harrisburg.
-U.S. Route 11 and U.S. Route 15 pass through the western suburbs of Harrisburg, heading north concurrent from Camp Hill up the west bank of the Susquehanna River toward Selinsgrove.
+Harrisburg is served by several major highways, including Interstate 76 (I-76, Pennsylvania Turnpike), which passes south of the city and accesses two interchanges, running west to Pittsburgh and east to Philadelphia.
+I-81 passes to the north of Harrisburg and heads southwest toward Carlisle and northeast toward Hazleton.
+I-83 begins at I-81 near Harrisburg and heads south and west through the center of Harrisburg before continuing south toward York and Baltimore.
+I-283 connects I-76 and I-83 southeast of Harrisburg.
+U.S. Route 11 (US 11) and US 15 pass through the western suburbs of Harrisburg, heading north concurrently from Camp Hill up the west bank of the Susquehanna River toward Selinsgrove.
 South of Camp Hill, US 11 heads southwest toward Carlisle and US 15 heads south toward Gettysburg.
-U.S. Route 22 and U.S. Route 322 head northwest concurrent from Harrisburg toward Lewistown.
+US 22 and US 322 head northwest concurrently from Harrisburg toward Lewistown.
 US 22 passes through the northern portion of Harrisburg before it heads northeast toward Allentown.
 US 322 bypasses Harrisburg along I-81 and I-83 before heading east toward Hershey.
-Pennsylvania Route 230 heads south from US 22 in the northern part of Harrisburg and passes through the city along Cameron Street.
-Pennsylvania Route 283 heads southeast from I-283 on a freeway toward Lancaster.
-Pennsylvania Route 581 connects I-81 and I-83 on a freeway through the western suburbs of Harrisburg.
+Pennsylvania Route 230 (PA 230) heads south from US 22 in the northern part of Harrisburg and passes through the city along Cameron Street.
+PA 283 heads southeast from I-283 on a freeway toward Lancaster.
+PA 581 connects I-81 and I-83 on a freeway through the western suburbs of Harrisburg.
 I-81, I-83, and PA 581 form the Capital Beltway that circles Harrisburg.

 Harrisburg is the location of over a dozen large bridges, many up to a mile long, that cross the Susquehanna River.
 Several other important structures span the Paxton Creek watershed and Cameron Street, linking Downtown with neighborhoods in East Harrisburg.
 These include the State Street Bridge, also known as the Soldiers and Sailor's Memorial Bridge, and the Mulberry Street Bridge.
 Walnut Street Bridge, now used only by pedestrians and cyclists, links the downtown and Riverfront Park areas with City Island but goes no further as spans are missing on its western side due to massive flooding resulting from the North American blizzard of 1996.

 Education

 Public schools

 Harrisburg is served by the Harrisburg School District.
 The school district provides education for the city's youth beginning with all-day kindergarten through twelfth grade.
-In 2003, SciTech High, a regional math and science magnet school (affiliated with Harrisburg University), opened its doors to local students.
+In 2003, SciTech High, a regional math and science magnet school affiliated with Harrisburg University, opened its doors to local students.